isomerpages/moe-readacademytest/_about-us/Membership.md

 <p>Applied for your MIMS Account</p>
 </li>
 </ul>
-<p>If you are unsure of your MIMS LA, consult School ICT Manager/HOD</p>
+<p>If you are unsure of the identity of your MIMS LA, consult School ICT
+Manager/HOD.</p>
 </div>
 </details>
 </div>